Trees

 There are widely recognised ecological and place-making benefits for planting native species trees within both urban and rural landscapes.
 Nonetheless, with a changing climate and when considering the response of some trees to planting in highly urbanised environments, suitable, non-native trees will also be welcomed.

-Although deciduous trees will form the majority of tree species within planting schemes, it is important to have a mix of both deciduous and evergreen tree species to ensure structural and ecological diversity.
+Although deciduous trees will form the majority of tree species within planting schemes, it is important to have a mix of both deciduous and evergreen tree species to deliver structural and ecological diversity, and screening where appropriate.

-Street Trees and tree planting within hard surfaces are particularly difficult to successfully establish and control to avoid disruption to the associated hardscape.
+Street trees and tree planting within hard surfaces are particularly difficult to successfully establish and control to avoid disruption to the associated hardscape.
 Specialist input should be sought in these situations.
-These are identified separately.
+Suitable species for street tree planting are identified below.

-Woodland Trees should be a mix of native species.
-Other sources of information (e.g. The Woodland Trust) can be consulted for appropriate mixes, specific to Trafford Borough.
+Woodland trees should be a mix of native species.
+Other sources of information (e.g. The Woodland Trust) can be consulted for appropriate mixes, specific to Trafford.

 The following table identifies a number of largely native species trees that are considered suitable for the Borough.
 This is not an exhaustive list and other species will be welcomed.
 However, they will need to be justified through supporting information.
 Expert advice should be sought.